wormhole-foundation/wormhole-icco/WHITEPAPER.md

 - Emits a `SaleAborted` packet.
 - Refunds the sale tokens to the `refundRecipient`

-The Contributor contracts has two functions to consume the relevant attestations:
+The `TokenSaleContributor` contracts has two functions to consume the relevant attestations:

 - `saleSealed()`
   - Starts to accept claims of users acquired tokens via `claimAllocation()`